ShaunMaher/sanoid-pull-backups/README.md

 fail.

-This "Pull Server" implementation uses the "Chisel" tool to channel the backups over an outbound (from the source server) HTTPS websocker connection.
+This "Pull Server" implementation uses the "Chisel" tool to channel the backups over an outbound (from the source server) HTTPS websocket connection.
 The Pull Server then connects to the source over the established tunnel (over SSH) to "zfs send" the backups to itself.

+TODO: Draw a diagram

+## Orchastation
+For the intital implementation, I will be using a self-hosted GitLab instance.
+GitLab CI/CD pipelines (which can be scheduled) will be used to trigger the pull process.

+Future implementations will allow for other triggers such as systemd timers, cron, etc.

 ## Installation
 ### SSH Public/Private key pair